 (b) Requested by Contractor.
 In the event the Contractor desires to initiate a change to the scope of the Project, it will provide to PEBA a Change Order Proposal that meets the foregoing requirements and also clearly explains the basis under this Contract that gives rise to the need for a change.

 (c) Change Order Process.
 Contractor will bear all costs in preparing a Change Order Proposal.
 PEBA will have no obligation to accept or agree to any Change Order Proposal, provided that Contractor may invoke the Dispute procedures set forth in Section 6.14 in the event PEBA rejects a Change Order Proposal that Contractor reasonably believes is justified.
-Contractor shall complete the disputed work or provide the disputed goods or services notwithstanding the existence of a dispute.
 A Change Order Proposal that is acceptable to PEBA and Contractor will become a Change Order under this Contract when it is signed by the PEBA Executive Director (or his designee) and the Contractor Account Executive (or his designee).
 Prior to preparing a Change Order Proposal, Contractor will first determine whether the proposed change can be reasonably accommodated within the existing level of Contractor resources, not including overtime work, then being used by Contractor in performing its obligations hereunder, and if so the charges payable by PEBA for the Project will not be increased.
 To the extent a change proposed by either party will reduce the Contractor’s cost to fully perform its obligations hereunder, Contractor will not be required to reduce its fee but will issue a credit memo that reflects the fees and costs associated with the services and Deliverables that will not be provided.
 PEBA will be permitted to apply such credits against future Change Orders.
 Contractor will maintain a change request reporting mechanism and provide a change control plan/methodology for the duration of the Project.
-The fees specified in a Change Order Proposal will be tied to the payment points set forth in Attachment 6 Business Proposal Template and be subject to the Hold-Back Amount.
+The fees specified in a Change Order Proposal will be tied to the payment points set forth in Attachment 6 Business Proposal Template and be subject to the Hold-Back Amount, unless otherwise agreed by the parties in the Change Order.

-(d) The Contractor is not authorized to perform and will not perform any change order service until PEBA has approved the change order proposal in writing and a written change order has been executed by both parties.
+(d) The Contractor is not authorized or obligated to perform and will not perform any change order service until PEBA has approved the change order proposal in writing and a written change order has been executed by both parties.

-(e) PEBA will be the sole judge of the acceptable completion of change order work and, upon such determination, will provide the Contractor a Certificate of Acceptance.
+(e) Completion of Deliverables delivered under change order work will be subject to Acceptance in accordance with Section 6.3.10.

+(f) Notwithstanding the above, in the event of any delay encountered that is beyond the reasonable control of Contractor (including delays caused by third-party software and hardware vendors or their related products and/or services), failure by PEBA to meet its obligations under this Agreement that creates a delay or adversely impacts Contractor’s cost to perform the Services, Contractor shall be entitled to a change order to address the adverse impact of such event on Contractor.
+Consultant shall notify PEBA within a reasonable period after becoming aware of any such event.
+Notwithstanding anything to this Contract, if the parties do not sign a change order within thirty days of PEBA’s receipt of such notice, Contractor may suspend the Services upon written notice to PEBA.

-6.3.9 Change Directives.
+6.3.9 [[Change Directives.

 (a) Contract Modification.
 By a written order, at any time, and without notice to any surety, the Procurement Officer may, subject to all appropriate adjustments, make changes within the general scope of this Contract in any one or more of the following: